romilly/pi-towers-workshop/manuscript/Chapter0.md

 If you have a Raspberry Pi you will need to install the *mu* editor before you can start editing.

-Open a terminal window
+Open a terminal window and run the following commands:

+    sudo apt-get update
+    sudo apt-get upgrade
+    sudo apt-get install mu

 ### If you don't have a Raspberry Pi

 If you don't have a Raspberry Pi, don't despair.
 You can use a desktop or laptop computer with the micro:bit, and you can use the *mu* editor with Microsoft Windows, Mac OS or Linux.
-You'll find instructions for downloading and installing *mu* [here]()
+You'll find instructions for downloading and installing *mu* [here](https://codewith.mu/#download)

 ##You don't have to finish everything in 60 minutes

-I hope you'll have plenty of fun things to do over the next 60 minutes, but don't feel you have to do all of the experiments today.
+You'll have plenty of fun things to do over the next 60 minutes, but don't feel you have to do all of the experiments right now.

 ##Let's get started with *mu*!